 For those wanting to stay on the roads, the 10km Tabayesco climb is one to investigate.
 The climb up to the summit of Mirador de Haria is generally a steady one with inclines of around 5% most of the way, though when the winds blow it can feel like a never ending challenge before you reach the final hairpin.

 But for anyone whose visit to Lanzarote is simply for kitesurfing there are other options aside from Famara, including a number of kite schools in the popular tourist resort of Costa Teguise.

 If Lanzarote is on your shortlist for your next action-packed holiday, there’s no reason to wait until next summer.
 The average temperature stays above 20 degrees year-round, and leave it later in the year and you might even have better conditions to truly appreciate it’s value as a top kitesurfing destination.

-But when you do head to the Canary Islands, make sure you are fully protected for any sport you participate in.
+But when you do head to the Canary Islands, make sure you have complete kitesurfing insurance for all your fun on the water.